AliAshkaniNia/Compression/README.md

 cmake ..
 cmake --build . -j${nproc}
 ```
-he following options can be enabled:
+The following options can be enabled:

 - `USE_ASAN` : Utilize address sanitizers if available
 - `USE_UBSAN` : Employ undefined behavior sanitizer if available